flyteorg/flytekit/docs/source/contributing.rst

 📃 Contribute to Documentation
 ******************************

-1. Install requirements by running ``make doc-requirements.txt`` in the root of the repo
+1. Install requirements by running ``make doc-requirements.txt`` in the root of the repo.
-2. Make the required changes
+2. Make the required changes.
-3. Verify if the documentation looks as expected by running ``make html`` in the `docs <https://github.com/flyteorg/flytekit/tree/master/docs>`__ directory
+3. Verify if the documentation looks as expected by running ``make html`` in the `docs <https://github.com/flyteorg/flytekit/tree/master/docs>`__ directory.
-4. Open HTML pages present in the ``docs/build`` directory in the browser
+4. Open HTML pages present in the ``docs/build`` directory in the browser.
-5. After creating the pull request, check if the docs are rendered correctly by clicking on the documentation check
+5. Create a pull request, and check if the docs are rendered correctly by clicking on the documentation check.

    .. image:: https://raw.githubusercontent.com/flyteorg/flyte/static-resources/img/flytesnacks/contribution-guide/test_docs_link.png
        :alt: Doc link in PR